finjin/finjin-documentation/README.md

 # finjin-documentation
-Source documentation for the various Finjin projects.
+Documentation for the various Finjin projects.
 The final documentation must be generated with [Doxygen](http://www.stack.nl/~dimitri/doxygen/).

 ## Repository Structure
 ```